Henshall/php-tinder-api/readme.md

 ## Using The Tinder Mock API:
-The Tinder Mock API will work exactly the same as the Tinder API - except that it will always return successful responses.
-For example, you can see the example using the TinderMockApi's getProfile, is the example same as the tinder Api's.
+The Tinder Mock API will return successful mock responses for all of the same methods in the TinderApi.
+For example, you can see the example using the TinderMockApi's getProfile, is the example same as the TinderApi's.

 ```php
 $tinderApi = new TinderMockApi;